IPM Team

 Betsy Beers, Professor of Entomology, Tree Fruit IPM Extension Specialist

 Beers has worked with Washington State’s pome fruit (apple, pear) and stone fruit (cherry, plum, peach, apricot) growers from WSU’s Tree Fruit Research and Extension Center in north-central Washington since 1985.
-Her numerous awards in recognition of her exemplary work in tree fruit IPM include the American Entomological Foundation’s Award for Excellence in Integrated Pest Management and the WSU Excellence in Extension Award.
-She served as the Pacific Branch Entomological Society of America President in 2020.
+Awards recognizing her exemplary work in tree fruit IPM include the American Entomological Foundation’s Award for Excellence in Integrated Pest Management and the WSU Excellence in Extension Award.
+She served as the Pacific Branch Entomological Society of America President in 2020, received its C.W.
+Woodworth Award in 2024, and was named a Fellow of the Entomological Society of America in 2024.

 ebeers@wsu.edu